-- Make all actions shareable.
-We’re all highly influenced by others, and shifts in public opinion are often influenced by a critical mass of “easily influenced” individuals.
-People pretty much do whatever their friends are doing, which is why your content needs to be shareable.
+1. Make all actions shareable.
+We’re all highly influenced by others, and shifts in public opinion are often tipped by a critical mass of “easily influenced” individuals.
+People pretty much do whatever their friends are doing, which is why your content must to be shareable.

 Create customized messages and graphics sized for different social networks so supporters can easily post them to their networks.
 (Hint: A Facebook grapic is 1200 px x 628 px, Instagram is 600 px x 600 px, and Twitter is 1200 px x 600 px.)